Co-creating Active Safety Values and Winning the IAF Facilitation Impact Award

 • Prefer high stimulation environments.

-• make decisions and speak quickly.
+• Make decisions and speak quickly.

-• like the company of others.
+• Like the company of others.

-• Talk out their thoughts
+• Talk out their thoughts.

-• Make verbal contriubtions over written ones.
+• Make verbal contributions over written ones.

 As a facilitator, you know people can fall anywhere on the introvert-extrovert spectrum and not to think in binaries.